|Euro 2016 qualifying: Belgium v Wales|

 |Coverage: Live commentary on BBC Radio Wales, Radio Cymru & online|

-Belgium are favourites to finish top of the group, having reached the World Cup quarter-finals this year and Coleman says the match at the King Baudouin Stadium is Wales' biggest test so far.
+Belgium are favourites to finish top of the group, having reached the 2014 World Cup quarter-finals and climbed to fourth in the Fifa world rankings.